rafaelnacle/rafaelnacle/README.md

-<h1>🧪 Greetings, Fellow Alchemist!
+<h1>☕ Greetings, Fellow Developer!
 I'm Rafael</h1>
-<h2>Shall we transmute ideas into living code with Elixir?</h2>
+<h2>Shall we grind some coffee beans ?</h2>

 <p>
-  In this vast landscape of code and logic, I walk the path of <b>Elixir</b>, weaving concurrent processes as if they were countless little flames dancing in harmony.
+  In this vast landscape of code and logic, I walk the path of <b>Java</b>, crafting backends and APIs that keep the digital world running.
-  With <b>Phoenix</b>, ideas take flight and rise resilient, like the mythic bird reborn from fire.
+  With <b>Spring Boot</b>, I bring some ideas to life with, while <b>C++</b> sharpens my understanding of systems and performance.
-  Reach out through LinkedIn or message, to share your wisdom or to build together.
+  Reach out on LinkedIn to share knowledge or collaborate on something meaningful.
 </p>

 <p>